2001 Mars Odyssey

+Odyssey has also served as the primary means of communications for NASA's Mars surface explorers in the past decade, up to the Curiosity rover.

 Naming

 In August 2000, NASA solicited candidate names for the mission.
 Out of 200 names submitted, the committee chose Astrobiological Reconnaissance and Elemental Surveyor, abbreviated ARES (a tribute to Ares, the Greek god of war).
 Faced with criticism that this name was not very compelling, and too aggressive, the naming committee reconvened.
 The candidate name "2001 Mars Odyssey" had earlier been rejected because of copyright and trademark concerns.
 However, NASA e-mailed Arthur C. Clarke in Sri Lanka, who responded that he would be delighted to have the mission named after his books, and he had no objections.
 On September 20, NASA associate administrator Ed Weiler wrote to the associate administrator for public affairs recommending a name change from ARES to 2001 Mars Odyssey.
 Peggy Wilhide then approved the name change.